Michael Shaps + Michael Heny

 Even as a child Dawn Stein could always be found outside playing in the dirt.
 Childhood summers spent learning farming with her great-grandparents while playing in the field and splashing in the creek amongst the bucolic setting of Ferrum, Virginia, paved a winding road to a venerated career cultivating and celebrating the soil she so loved.
 As the Cellar/Vineyard Manager at Doukénie Winery, Stein leads a team to cultivate Doukénie’s 360 acres and supports the Bazaco family and winemaker Michael Shaps in improving and sustaining viticulture capability for Doukénie’s fourteen different varietals and three hybrids with a specialty in French noble vinifera.

 A graduate of the Viticulture Enology Science Technology Alliance, Stein was born in Washington, DC, and raised between Frederick County, Maryland, and southwestern Virginia.
 Mid-Atlantic terroir is in her heart and bones.
 A career in viniculture, however, was a surprise detour.
 “My mantra has always been; you never really get lost; you only find adventures,” said Stein.
-After many years working in other fields, Stein embraced her mantra and embarked on a new career in caring for the vineyards at Big Cork Vineyards in Rohrersville, Maryland.
-With her support, the winery’s new vines flourished and the harmonious union of her passions for organizational leadership, farming, and agriculture sparked a new career.
+After many years working in other fields, Stein embraced her mantra and embarked on a new career in wine working at Big Cork Vineyards in Rohrersville, Maryland.

 As with her summers farming in the Virginia soil, Stein still has her hands in the dirt.
 At Doukénie Winery, she applies passions for viniculture and spending time outdoors to ensure the Virginia vines are strong and healthy.
 With 360 acres, a polar climate with summer temperatures that swing into the blistering 100+ degrees in the summer and below freezing winters, and heavy rain seasons, managing the expansive vineyards at Doukénie Winery is a formidable task.
 Doukénie has vines as old as 35 years and produces a range of wines that includes classic single varietals and Bordeaux style blends, a traditional method Blanc de Blanc sparkling, white hybrid blends, a blush and a Syrah Rosé, and a late harvest dessert wine.
 Each one of Doukénie’s delicate varietals requires specific care and attention to thrive.
 Stein also works closely with winemaker Michael Shaps to continually improve the flavor intensity and fruit quality of Doukénie’s Virginia-grown grapes and maintain the Virginia winery’s history of achieving gold medals at national, state and local competitions.